 The certificate program includes online coursework covering Health Unit Coordinator procedures and communication skills (about 85% of the program), as well as unpaid, on-site clinical observation at an area healthcare organization.

-The Health Unit Coordinator program meets the standards of education published by the National Association of Health Unit Coordinators.
-Completion of the program qualifies students to take the national certification exam for Health Unit Coordinators.
+The Health Unit Coordinator program meets the standards of education as published by the National Association of Health Unit Coordinators.
+The program qualifies students to take the national certification exam for Health Unit Coordinators.

 Graduates Are Prepared To